Loading

 What should my AP team do when they receive a suspicious call?

-Hang up and call the person back using a number already verified in your systems, not one provided by the caller.
+Hang up and call the person back using a number already verified in your systems rather than one provided by the caller.
 Require any payment or account change to be confirmed through a second channel before acting.
-If the caller emphasizes urgency or secrecy, treat that as a reason to pause and escalate, not to proceed.
+If the caller emphasizes urgency or secrecy, treat that as a reason to pause and escalate rather than to proceed.

 Most small businesses are thoughtful about who has keys to the building.
 Fewer are as deliberate about what employees are doing on their work devices at home.

 These habits feel harmless in the moment.
-They're where data exposure quietly begins.
+They are where data exposure quietly begins.

 Closing these gaps doesn't require a major security overhaul.
-It starts with understanding where business security becomes a daily habit, not just a policy document.
+It starts with understanding where business security becomes a daily habit instead of just a policy document.

 Why Everyday Habits Create Real Security Gaps

-Shadow IT is the term for using apps, accounts, or tools that haven't been reviewed or approved by your IT team.
-It's rarely intentional wrongdoing.
-Employees reach for familiar, convenient tools when the approved alternatives feel slower or harder to access.
+Shadow IT is the term for using apps, accounts or tools that haven't been reviewed or approved by your IT team.
+It is rarely intentional wrongdoing.
+Employees reach for familiar and convenient tools when the approved alternatives feel slower or harder to access.

 A Dashlane survey of 1,500 employees found that nearly 4 in 10 people regularly use unapproved applications on company hardware.

 This isn't a fringe concern.
-It's likely happening across your business right now, even if no one is tracking it.
+It is likely happening across your business right now even if no one is tracking it.

 The same dynamic applies to AI tools.
-Our guide on running a shadow IT audit walks through how to find what's being used without slowing your team down.
+Our guide on running a shadow IT audit walks through how to find what is being used without slowing your team down.

 Where the Lines Blur Most Often